Sean-Toroghi/SQL/Code Sample - 4/codes.md

 ```

 ## Function overloading
 A customized function could be defined multiple times, with different set of parameters.
-One example is when we want to define a function, but not sure if the datatyypes is consistent.
+One example is when we want to define a function, but not sure if the data types is consistent.

 __Example__ define a function that computes harmonic mean of two variables.
 The data type for the variables could be either numeric or string
 ```sql